ekfchan/BNG-FragileSiteRepair/README.md

 --maxlab <label count> : Maximum number of reference labels to allow between adjacent maps.
 Default: 1 --maxfill <basepairs> : Maximum number of basepairs to allow between adjacent maps.
 Default: 30000 --wobble <basepairs> : Maximum number of basepairs to allow the fragile site to vary.
-Default: 30000 --seq <basepairs> : Number of basepairs of reference sequence +/- fragile site to output into BED file.
-Default: OFF --optArgs <optArguments.xml> : optArguments.xml to use for alignment.
-Default: ~/scripts/optArguments_human.xml --endoutlier <pvalue> : endoutlier penalty for single molecule alignments (see RefAligner -help for more info).
+Default: 30000 --seq <basepairs> : Number of basepairs of reference sequence +/- predicted fragile site to output into BED file.
+Default: OFF
+--optArgs <optArguments.xml> : optArguments.xml to use for alignment.
+Default: ~/scripts/optArguments_human.xml
+--endoutlier <pvalue> : endoutlier penalty for single molecule alignments (see RefAligner -help for more info).
 Default: 1e-3